 The 2022 edition of the National Construction Code mandates equivalent of Livable Housing Silver Level.
 At first it was assumed small studio units couldn’t meet this standard and should be exempt.
 However, here are four floor plans to show how to do it.
 In some respects it’s easier to meet the standard because there is no waste space with corridors an there are only two doors.
 Have a look at the examples below.

-Although the equivalent of Livable Housing Silver level features will be in the National Construction Code, each state and territory hasyet to implementit in their respective codes.
+Although the equivalent of Livable Housing Silver level features are in the 2022 National Construction Code, not every state hasadopted it into their respective codes.

 What home modifications are needed most and how much are they needed?
 Mary Ann Jackson analysed 50 home modification reports in Victoria to get an answer.
 She found that when it comes to ageing in place we are not there yet.